 If you’re using ETH wallets, you might think there’s no way the IRS can know about your ETH as many of these have no KYC verification.
 This is true - to an extent.
 But if you’re transferring your ETH between your non-custodial wallet(s) and exchanges, these exchanges will still have the data the IRS needs to track your ETH.

-In some instances, you may have linked a bank account to your ETH wallet - like with MetaMask.
+In some instances, you may have linked a bank account to your ETH wallet.
 All registered financial institutions - including banks - can share customer information with the IRS to ensure tax compliance.

 The best way to remain tax compliant is to calculate and report your Ethereum taxes correctly.